Buying Software that Meets the Unique Needs of the Business Drives Digital Transformation

-Perhaps you’ve been through the enterprise buying process before and are looking for ways to streamline it.
+Perhaps you’ve been through the business software buying process before and are looking for ways to streamline it.
 Or, you know that searching for a new technology solution on a ‘quadrant’, only gives you a list of vendors who pay to participate.
 Finding the software solution that meets your unique business needs can be a total nightmare.
 Making the wrong decision leads to disastrous results, such as low user adoption, high customization costs, and the scary build up of shelfware.
 It doesn’t help that countless vendors begin targeting you from a single google search, introducing bias and working to convince you of their solution.
 It is important for software buyers to avoid online marketing pitches and misinformation in order to actually find the best software for your business.
 But how, and where do you start?

 At Olive, we understand the painful process, the time suck, the bias, and the risk involved in finding the right technology that transforms your organization.
 We want to help buyers find their best match solution that powers digital transformation.
 Our philosophy is; When Buying Business Software, Lead with your Business Needs.
-We hope Our 7 step process makes your job easier, and if you need extra support with your digital transformation, we’re happy to extend an Olive branch!
+We hope Our 7 step process makes your job easier, and if you need extra support with your digital transformation, talk to us!

 How to Buy Business Software in 7 Strategic Steps

 Step 1 – Make a business case for the new software

 Understand your organization’s needs and goals to make the best choice

 Think about what business problem you are trying to solve

 Focus on the day-to-day issues you are facing from each of the people who you are looking to help.
 What are they stuck with?
 What can’t they do?
 What could be easier?
 What are they doing as a workaround?